Corporate Governance Policy

 The Company's Articles of Incorporation provide the following stipulations concerning the Board of Directors: the total number of directors is limited at any one time to eight; the resolution to hold a meeting to appoint a director must be made by a majority of shareholders at the meeting; shareholders present at such meeting must represent at least one third of the total shareholders with voting rights; and any resolution of a meeting to appoint a director shall not be made by cumulative vote.

 The Audit Committee meets at least quarterly as stipulated, but additional meetings are held as necessary and in practice the Committee meets frequently.
-At the end of fiscal 2014, the Audit Committee consisted of three outside directors who participate at all board meetings to monitor compliance and proceedings.As part of the Audit Committee's internal control function, it conducts systematic audits of all of the company's business units, reviewing all documents and files as necessary as part of its function.
+For Fiscal Year 2022, the Audit Committee consists of 3 outside directors who participate at all board meetings to monitor compliance and proceedings.As part of the Audit Committee's internal control function, it conducts systematic audits of all of the company's business units, reviewing all documents and files as necessary as part of its function.

 Executive Committee Meeting